StaticQ vs WP Offload Media: A Free Alternative for More Than Offloading

 The Bottom Line

-But if you’re on Cloudflare — or willing to use Cloudflare — StaticQ Media gives you cloud offloading plus image optimization, WebP delivery, and media library maintenance tools that WP Offload Media doesn’t offer at any price tier.
-And it costs nothing.
+But if you’re on Cloudflare — or willing to use Cloudflare — StaticQ Media gives you cloud offloading including R2, plus image optimization, WebP delivery, bulk migration of existing media, and three media-library scanners that WP Offload Media doesn’t offer at any price tier.
+And it’s free at every level.